ss4ws/ss4ws.github.io/_posts/2019-11-04-ART-mindfulness-metacognition-making.md

 ---
 layout: post
-title: ART: Attention and Reflection Tracking.
+title: ART Attention and Reflection Tracking.
 An approach to personal analytics with emphasis on mindfulness, metacognition, and making.
 excerpt: Revision and refinement of the ongoing ART project.
 date: 2019-11-04
 modified: